pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

 Additional information about ``osm2pgrouting`` can be found `here
 <https://workshop.pgrouting.org/2.6/en/chapters/osm2pgrouting.html#osm2pgrouting>`_

-For this stepi the follwing is used:
+For this step the following is used:

 * The ``mumbai_buildings.xml`` and ``mumbai_roads.xml`` configuration files
   for osm2pgrouting.